快猫成版视频

 Upon completion of this course, students will be able to:

-- Correctly identify and produce words from the in-class vocabulary list, including meaning, word forms, stress/syllables, and spelling.
+2. Correctly identify and produce word meaning, word forms, stress/syllables, and spelling from the in-class vocabulary list.

-- Identify and demonstrate comprehension of text, charts, and graphs, stated or unstated (implied) main idea, and supporting details through short answer writing, multiple choice, matching, and fill-in-the-blank questioning.
+4. Identify and demonstrate comprehension of stated or unstated (implied) main idea and supporting details of texts, charts, and graphs through short answer writing, multiple choice, matching, and fill-in-the-blank questions.
 (38, 43, 48, 49)

 Reading 4 (45 鈥 56 / B1 鈥 B1+)